Traffic Noise Study

 Information obtained from this second phase will be used to inform on necessary funding requirements and development of project charters that may be considered within the 10-Year Capital Plan; or aligned within existing transportation network improvement programs.

-- TBD: Phase 2 Noise Monitoring: Sites determined by results of Phase 1 study; investigating priority areas for identification of “boundaries” of noise issues.
+- June - July 2021: Phase 2 Noise Monitoring: Sites determined by results of Phase 1 study; investigating priority areas for identification of “boundaries” of noise issues.

-- TBD: Reporting on Phase 2 Results and Recommendations
+- September - October 2021: Reporting on Phase 2 Results and Recommendations

-- NOTE: Phase 2 monitoring has been postponed due to variation in typical traffic volumes.
-Phase 2 will be re-evaluated in 2021 to determine if noise monitoring can proceed.
+- NOTE: Phase 2 monitoring, originally planned for 2020 was postponed due to variation in typical traffic volumes.
+Phase 2 is proceeding and monitoring is currently ongoing.